Amp63/pyre/README.md

 You can either:

 1. Save the compressed code to a variable and send it to minecraft later
-2. Build and send directly to your minecraft client (with codeutilities)
+2. Build and send directly to your minecraft client (with recode)

 If you choose the first option, the code would look something like this: